The Parametrised Complexity of Counting Small Sub-Hypergraphs: The hypergraph homomorphism basis

 Observe that $V/\tau = \tau$ holds for all partitions $\tau$ of~$V$, and that we may have $e/\tau=e'/\tau$ even if the edges $e,e' \in E$ are distinct.
-Using the Möbius transform over the partition lattice, we now prove that embedding counts can be represented as a linear combination of homomorphism counts, which is analogous to the case of graphs (see \cite[(5.18)]{Lovasz12}). \begin{restatable}{lemma}{embshom} For all hypergraphs $H$ there is a function $\gamma: \scQ(H) \to \mathbb{Q}$ such that, for all hypergraphs $G$, we have
+Using the Möbius transform over the partition lattice, we now prove that embedding counts can be represented as a linear combination of homomorphism counts, which is analogous to the case of graphs (see \cite[(5.18)]{Lovasz12}). \begin{restatable}[Writing hypergraph embedding counts as hypergraph homomorphism counts]{lemma}{embshom} \dglabel{lem:embs_to_homs}[def:hypergraph_quotient] For all hypergraphs $H$ there is a function $\gamma: \scQ(H) \to \mathbb{Q}$ such that for all hypergraphs $G$ we have

 where $\gamma(F) \ne 0$ holds for all terms in the sum. \end{restatable} \begin{proof} The proof is almost identical to the one for graphs.
 Observe that

 where $\tau$ ranges over all partitions of $V(H)$.
 By Möbius inversion over the lattice of partitions of $V(H)$, then,